sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/bc1200/README.md

 - Antarctic tephra
 - 1200 BC Mediterranean cooling climate change event

-While the physical markers are compelling, I have to initially bucket this event as unlikely due to lack of easily-found cataclysms records from China and India during this period.
+While the physical markers are compelling, I have to initially bucket this event as unlikely due to lack of easily-found cataclysm records from China and India during this period.
 Obviously worth a deeper investigation.

 ## China - Shang Dynasty (1600 - 1046 BC) [1]